-03.2232; 03.2237 LEGAL: HB 547 CREATES A NEW SECTION OF KRS 158 WHICH PERMITS A SCHOOL DISTRICT EMPLOYEE ON DUTY TO ENGAGE IN RELIGIOUS EXPRESSION OTHERWISE PROTECTED BY THE FIRST AMENDMENT TO THE UNITED STATES CONSTITUTION.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.23241 CLASSIFIED PERSONNEL Employee Religious Expression "ON DUTY" Per KRS 158.193, "on duty" means those times when an employee is: - 1.
+03.2231 03.22322 03.2233 03.224 03.27 03.273 LEGAL: HB 547 CREATES A NEW SECTION OF KRS 158 WHICH PERMITS A SCHOOL DISTRICT EMPLOYEE ON DUTY TO ENGAGE IN RELIGIOUS EXPRESSION OTHERWISE PROTECTED BY THE FIRST AMENDMENT TO THE UNITED STATES CONSTITUTION.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.23241 - CLASSIFIED PERSONNEL - Employee Religious Expression "ON DUTY" Per KRS 158.193, "on duty" means those times when an employee is: - 1.
 Required by the District to be on campus or at another designated location and required to perform the scope of the employee's duties; or - 2.
 Otherwise acting as a designated representative of the District.
 The District shall not punish or prohibit an employee from, or punish an employee for, engaging in private religious expression otherwise protected by the First Amendment to the United States Constitution absent a showing that the employee has engaged in actual coercion.
-EMPLOYEE MAY While an employee is on duty, the employee may, at a minimum: - 1.
-Engage in religious expression and discussions and share religious materials with other employees at the same time and in the same manner that employees are permitted to engage in nonreligious expression and discussions outside the scope of duties; - 2.
-Engage in private religious expression at a time when it is otherwise permissible for an employee to engage in private expressive conduct or act outside the scope of duties; - 3.
+EMPLOYEE MAY While an employee is on duty, the employee may, at a minimum: - Engage in religious expression and discussions and share religious materials with other employees at the same time and in the same manner that employees are permitted to engage in nonreligious expression and discussions outside the scope of duties; - 2.
+Engage in private religious expression at a time when it is otherwise permissible for an employee to engage in private expressive conduct or act outside the scope of duties: - 3.
 Meet with other District employees for prayer or religious study during times that the employee is allowed to act outside the scope of duties, including but not limited to employee breaks, time before school, and during lunch; - 4.
-Work as a sponsor of a student religious club or organization and assist students in planning meetings, activities, and events to the same extent that employee sponsors of nonreligious clubs or organizations are permitted to do so; - 5.
-Wear religious clothing, symbols, or jewelry, provided that such items otherwise comply with any dress code implemented by the District; - 6.
+Work as a sponsor of a student religious club or organization and assist students in planning meetings, activities, and events to the same extent that employee sponsors of nonreligious clubs or organizations are permitted to do so: - 5.
+Wear religious clothing, symbols, or jewelry, provided that such items otherwise comply with any dress code implemented by the District; - 5.
 Decorate their desk and other personal spaces with personal items that reflect their religious beliefs to the same extent that other employees are permitted to decorate their desk and other personal spaces with personal items; and - 7.
 During noninstructional time, engage in religious expression and share religious materials to the same extent that other employees may engage in private expression permitted under the First Amendment to the United States Constitution.
-PERSONNEL 03.23241 (CONTINUED) Employee Religious Expression AUTHORITY This shall not be construed to authorize the state or any other governmental organization to: - 1.
+Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" 03.23241 (CONTINUED) Employee Religious Expression AUTHORITY This shall not be construed to authorize the state or any other governmental organization to: - 1.
 Require any person to participate in prayer or any other religious activity; or - 2.
 Violate the constitutional rights of any person.
 This shall not be construed to limit the District's authority to: - 1.
 Maintain order and discipline on school property in a content-neutral and viewpoint-neutral manner; - 2.
 Protect the safety of students, employees, and visitors; and - 3.
 Adopt and enforce policies and procedures regarding student speech at school that respect the rights of students.
 REFERENCES: